yevkk/labs-oop/lab1/README.md

 A dice with face number N = 2, 4, 6, 8, 12, 20.
 Every face has own probability of being dropped.

-A set of dices is implemented as inheritance of `std::vector<Dice>`/
+A set of dices is implemented as inheritance of `std::vector<Dice>`.

 **Methods implemented:**
 - [ ] count all possible sums in set